-Consagra was given one-man exhibitions at the Palais des Beaux-Arts, Brussels, in1958, at the Galerie de France, Paris, in 1959, the Museum Boymans-van Beuningen, Rotterdam, in 1967, and at the Marlborough Gallery, Rome, in 1974.
-The artist received a prize at the São Paulo Bienal in 1955, and participated frequently in the Venice Biennale, where he was awarded the Einaudi Prize in 1956 and a Grand Prize for Sculpture in 1960.
-In 1962 he was given his first one-man show in New York at Staempfli Gallery, and participated in the exhibition I Grandi Premi della Biennale 1948-1960 at Galleria Ca’ Pesaro, Venice.
+Consagra was given solo exhibitions at the Palais des Beaux-Arts in Brussels, in 1958; at the Galerie de France in Paris, in 1959; at the Museum Boymans van Beuningen in Rotterdam, in 1967; and at the Marlborough Gallery in Rome, in 1974.
+The artist was awarded a prize at the São Paulo Bienal in 1955, and participated frequently in the Venice Biennale, where he was awarded the Einaudi Prize in 1956 and a Grand Prize for Sculpture in 1960.
+In 1962 he was given his first solo show in New York at Staempfli Gallery, and participated in the I Grandi Premi della Biennale 1948-1960 exhibition at Ca’ Pesaro Galleria internazionale d'arte moderna in Venice.
 In 1964 he executed a fountain in Mazara del Vallo.